Compare two cars

 Safety

 The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, taking kerb weight as an important factor into account, Audi A4 offers a marginal difference of 1% more metal.
+That aside, let's consider some other aspects which affect safety.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
+Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Audi A4 offers a marginal difference of 1% more metal.

 Reliability

-Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Audi, as well as BMW, with the same average rating of 4.2 out of 5.
-Some independent research have also placed A4 as average reliability-wise, and 3 Series is more or less at the same level.Above it all, drivers of cars with the same engine as Audi A4 rank it on average as 5.0 out of 5, exactly the same as the other one.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Audi with an average rating of 4.2, and models under the BMW badge with 4.1 out of 5.
+Independent research findings rank A4 as average reliability-wise, and 3 Series is more or less at the same level.Above it all, drivers of cars with the same engine as Audi A4 rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economy